Usman Khan (cricketer)

-Usman Khan (born 10 May 1995 in Karachi) is a Pakistani cricketer who plays for the national team.
-He is a right-handed opening batsman and also plays as a wicket-keeper.
+Usman Khan (Note: عثمان خان) (born 10 May 1995) is a Pakistani international cricketer who plays for the Pakistan national team.
+He is a right-handed batsman and also plays as a wicket-keeper.

 He made his T20 International debut for Pakistan on 18 April 2024 and his One Day International (ODI) debut on 29 March 2025 against New Zealand.
 He has played domestic cricket for Karachi Whites and in the Pakistan Super League for Quetta Gladiators and the Multan Sultans.

 Early life

-Khan is from Farooqabad, a Town in the Sheikhupura District, and initially played cricket in the Sialkot region.
+Khan is from Farooqabad, a town in the Sheikhupura District, and initially played cricket in the Sialkot region.

 In 2012, Khan moved to Karachi to seek better cricketing opportunities and joined the Pakistan Cricket Club, where he played under the captaincy of Sarfaraz Ahmed.
 He found success as an opening batsman and wicket-keeper, performing well in Ramzan cricket tournaments.
 He also participated in a tournament at the Moin Khan academy, where he was awarded the Player of the Tournament Award.
 His performances led to his selection in the Pakistan Super League (PSL) by Nadeem Omar.

 Domestic career

+Pakistan

 Khan made his first-class debut for Karachi Whites in the 2017–18 Quaid-e-Azam Trophy on 9 October 2017.
-He made his Twenty20 debut on 3 March, 2021, for Quetta Gladiators in the 2021 Pakistan Super League.
+He made his Twenty20 debut on 3 March 2021, for Quetta Gladiators in the 2021 Pakistan Super League.

 In November 2022, Usman was signed by the Chattogram Challengers to play for them in the 2022–23 Bangladesh Premier League.
 On 9 January 2023, he hit his maiden century in T20 cricket, scoring 103 runs off just 58 balls against the Khulna Tigers, guiding his team to the first win of the tournament by 9 wickets.

 On 11 March 2023, he recorded a century off just 36 deliveries in the Pakistan Super League which is the fastest by a batter in the league's history.
 In PSL 9, he scored two more centuries.
 He scored 430 runs in just 7 matches for Multan Sultans with an average of 107.5.
 Usman Khan joined a Pakistan Team training Camp at Kakul, Abbottabad in April 2024.
 He made his debut for Pakistan on 18 April 2024 against New Zealand, in their 2024 T20 tour of Pakistan.